franciscoCabezasVega/Test-frontend/README.md

 To execute this project, you must first install the requirements file with the next command:

-`python3 -m pip install requirements.txt`
+`python3 -m pip install requirements.txt` or `python -m pip install -r requirements.txt`

 Then of install all requirements you can execute the automated tests with the next command: